 - Follicular unit transplantation (FUT) removes a thin strip of skin from the back of the scalp.
 The hair follicles are then extracted and transplanted into the hairline.
 FUT requires less shaving for women.

 FUE minimises scarring and is the preferred option for mild widow’s peaks in women.
-However, in women with a strong deep looking widow’s peak may require an FUT hair transplant.
+However, in women with a pronounced widow’s peak, an FUT hair transplant may be required.
 The procedure involves more hair follicles, allowing your surgeon to achieve a denser final appearance.
 In both procedures, hairs are inserted individually, allowing your Surgeon to control the direction and density of follicles, achieving a natural look.

 Cost For A Widow’s Peak Hair Transplant